sigmer/portaldocs/gallery-sdk/templates/gallery-items.md

 ### Gallery Package Management

 #### Getting the Gallery Tools
 You can find the latest version (5.2.1.569 or above) of the gallery tools (Microsoft.Azure.Gallery.AzureGalleryUtility) in the official NuGet feed: [https://msazure.visualstudio.com/One/_packaging?_a=feed&feed=Official](https://msazure.visualstudio.com/One/_packaging?_a=feed&feed=Official).
+Please only use packages with major version 5.
+Do not use major version 10, i.e., use 5.*.*.* and do not use 10.*.*.*

 #### Creating an Azure Gallery Package